chizzletaz/BakeAndBinge/Testing.md

         $(this).closest('#inputIngredientRow').remove();
     });
  ```
+ Fix:
- Fix: use parent('div) instead of closest('#inputIngredientRow').
+ Use parent('div) instead of closest('#inputIngredientRow').
 This way the id="inputIngredientRow" doesn't have to be used.

+2. *Duplicate ID for 'inputStepRow'*
-2. The ID's for 'inputStepRow' are not unique because of the way they are created with javascript.
+The ID's for 'inputStepRow' are not unique because of the way they are created with javascript.
+Fix:
-Fix: see above at number 1.
+See above at number 1.

+3. *Duplicate ID for 'ingredient'*
-3. The ID's for 'ingredient' are not unique because of the way they are created with javascript.
+The ID's for 'ingredient' are not unique because of the way they are created with javascript.
+Fix:
-Fix: use Jinja to add the loop index at every loop, so the modal has a unique ID every time.
+Use Jinja to add the loop index at every loop, so the modal has a unique ID every time.

+4. *Duplicate ID for 'step'*
-4. The ID's for 'step' are not unique because of the way they are created with javascript.
+The ID's for 'step' are not unique because of the way they are created with javascript.
+Fix:
-Fix: use Jinja to add the loop index at every loop, so the modal has a unique ID every time.
+Use Jinja to add the loop index at every loop, so the modal has a unique ID every time.

 #### For categories.html:
 - 1 error and 1 warning are shown 4 times
 ![html categories error](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/validation/html-categories.png)
-1. Duplicate ID modal4.
+1. *Duplicate ID modal4.*
+Fix:
-use Jinja to add the loop index at every loop, so the modal has a unique ID every time.
+Use Jinja to add the loop index at every loop, so the modal has a unique ID every time.

 #### For add_category.html:
 - No errors or warnings to show.